-GAAP earnings remain highly overstated despite a year-over-year (YoY) rise in Core Earnings for all eleven sectors through the trailing-twelve-months (TTM) ended 1Q22, just as they did in 2021.
+GAAP earnings remain overstated despite a year-over-year (YoY) rise in Core Earnings for all eleven sectors of the NC 20001 through the trailing-twelve-months (TTM), ended 1Q22, just as they did in 2021.

-This report analyzes the Core Earnings, which adjust for unusual gains/losses, and GAAP earnings of the S&P 500 and its sectors (last quarter's analysis is here).
+This report analyzes the Core Earnings^{2,3} and GAAP earnings of the NC 2000, our All Cap Index, and its sectors (last quarter's analysis is here).
 You can find the same analysis on other key metrics here.

-This report leverages our cutting-edge Robo-Analyst technology to deliver proven-superior fundamental research and support more cost-effective fulfillment of the fiduciary duty of care.
+This report leverages our cutting-edge Robo-Analyst technology to deliver proven-superior4 fundamental research and support more cost-effective fulfillment of the fiduciary duty of care.